Gradient Descent Finds the Cubic-Regularized Non-Convex Newton Step: Preliminaries and basic convergence guarantees

-which makes it clear that $s$ is indeed the global minimum, as both of the $x$-dependent terms are positive and minimized at $x=s$, and the minimum is unique whenever $\norm{s} > \gamma/\rho$, because $A_s \succ 0$ in this case.
+which makes it clear that $\s$ is indeed the global minimum, as both of the $x$-dependent terms are non-negative and minimized at $x=\s$, and the minimum is unique whenever $\norm{\s} > \gamma/\rho$, because $\As \succ 0$ in this case.

+The global minimizer admits the following equivalent characterization whenever the vector $b$ is not orthogonal to the eigenspace associated with $\lambda\supind{1}(A)$. \begin{proposition} If $b^{(1)} \neq 0$, $\s$ is the unique solution to the system defined by